Resources and publications for the Virtual School

 - Guidance for Governors (pdf format, 213Kb)

-- 10 questions to be asked by a governor meeting the Designated Teacher for Looked After Children (pdf format, 104Kb)
+- 10 questions to be asked by a governor meeting with the Designated Teacher for Children We Care For and Previously Cared for Children (pdf format, 104Kb)